 Like every other industry, the construction industry cannot escape change.
-Speakers at RIB CCS’ second #FutureNow conference explored the necessity for digital transformation and how to manage the inevitable changes it brings – for people, processes and productivity.
+Speakers at RIB CCS’ second #FutureNow conference explored the necessity for digital transformation, digital self-disruption, and how to manage the inevitable changes it brings – for people, processes and productivity.

 Change practitioner for the Change Management Institute, Ket Patel, said the construction industry needs to self-disrupt or self-destruct.
 “While running a construction company prior to the COVID-19 pandemic may have been difficult, doing so when the pandemic hit was nearly impossible.”